If you’re considering a career in Florida real estate, you may be wondering if you need a college degree to get a Florida real estate license.

 - Appraisal basics

 You can take your course in-person or online through any state-approved course provider.
 Just make sure your real estate school includes exam prep in your course package.
-The exam prep practice questions will help you get used to the testing format and dramatically increase your chances of passing your real estate exam.
+The exam prep practice questions will help you get used to the testing format and dramatically increase your chances of passing your real estate licensing exam.

 Do You Need Experience to Get a Real Estate License?

 Of course, real estate experience is helpful.
 The more skill and knowledge you bring to the job, the faster you’ll be able to build your business.
-You gain even gain some experience while you’re completing your real estate course by taking a job as:
+You can even gain some experience while you’re completing your real estate course by taking a job as:

 - An assistant in a real estate brokerage or escrow company